-A sportsbook could operate on-site or online.
-A sportsbook decides which events to offer bets on.
-For example, a bookie could list an upcoming soccer event and give several bet options for players to bet on.
-Take a soccer game between Germany and the USA.
-A sportsbook could offer specific odds for Germany to win and another for the USA to win.
+Sportsbooks can operate both on-site and online, offering a wide range of events for bettors to wager on.
+For instance, a bookie might list an upcoming soccer match and provide several betting options for players.
+Take a soccer game between Germany and the USA as an example.
+A sportsbook could offer specific odds for Germany to win and different odds for the USA to win.
+The odds represent the probability of each outcome and determine how much a bettor can win.

 How Do Sportsbooks Work?